Find your own

 360.472.1769 or 360.472.1765

-We consistently are top producers and have built our business by providing unsurpassed service to our clients.
-We believe in the importance of listening to what our buyers and sellers need and expect from their Realtor.
-This is evidenced by the very high level of repeat business and referrals from our past customers, friends and other real estate professionals.
+Denny and Judy Holm, "The Holm Team", have been a successful husband/wife real estate partnership based on honesty, integrity and unsurpassed service to buyers and sellers since 1985.
+We fully understand the position of trust we are in when representing our clients.
+This is evidenced by the high level of repeat business and the personal referrals from our past customers, friends and other real estate professionals.
 Many of our professional relationships began on the golf course, tennis court or during our various musical activities.
+Our energy, commitment and dedication to our business and community has enhanced our working relationship with professionals in all facets of the listing and selling process.

 I am a 2nd generation Realtor on San Juan Island and I am a 3rd generation islander with my two grandchildren being 5th generation islanders.